-2.3.2 Unemployment assistance benefits (töötu abiraha, töötutoetus)
+2.3.2 Unemployment allowances (töötu abiraha, töötutoetus)

-Unemployment assistance benefit is paid to those people who do not qualify for unemployment insurance benefit or the period of UI benefit has ended.
-In 2005, UI benefit could be received for 180 days, since 2007 for 270 days.
+Unemployment allowance is paid to those people who do not qualify for unemployment insurance benefit or the period of UI benefit has ended.
+In 2006, UI benefit could be received for 180 days, since 2007 for 270 days.
 UA benefits can be received until the end of the period of 270 days.

 The unit of analysis is an individual person.
 Eligible are persons aged from 16 to old-age pension age and not receiving old age pension.
 The person must have been employed or engaged in activity equal to work for at least 180 days during the 12 months prior to filing an application with an employment office.
 Benefit is suspended for 10 days if the person refuses an offer of suitable work or does not show up at the Public Employment Service (PES) at a fixed date for the first time.
 Benefit is stopped if the person refuses an offer of suitable work or does not show up at the PES at a fixed date for the second time.
+Unemployment allowance is formally income tested: only the unemployed whose income is below the unemployment allowance are entitled to the benefits.
+It is not known in practice if and how this income test is followed, and we have switched it off in the baseline simulation.